ccol002/larva-rv-tool/Larva/README.txt

 Below are the features which have not yet been added to the official Larva documentation

+** -v directive **

+To get verbose output, i.e., not only information about reaching bad states, use the "-v" directive when using the Larva compiler.

 ** Dynamic Clocks **

 Dynamic Clocks allow the creation of timeouts dynamically, e.g. within a transition action.